Nurses as the Main Workforce for Hospital at Home

 Nurses are undoubtedly the main workforce for Hospital at Home programs.
 Maintaining a high standard of care entails investing in their education from induction to HaH to competences, and continuously fostering their ongoing development.
-Join our webinar to engage in a panel discussion around training, mentorship, and education for HaH nurses.
+Watch the recording of our webinar around training, mentorship, and education for HaH nurses.

 Speakers